ESPR3SS0/Hackathon-Mojo/README.md

-# ModInject
-Welcome!
-I was able to finish a few things...
+# Welcome to my Project

+The goals were loosely...
+1. Write a `bmm` kernel that 'works'
+2. Write a `conv2d` kernel that 'works'
+3. Write a `conv2d` kernel with stride and paddign that 'works'
+4. Inject an existing torch model with the `bmm` kernel
+5. Inject an existing torch model with the `bmm` and `conv2d` kernel

+Extended goals:
+1. Write a `conv2d` kernel that is effecient for unstructure-ly pruned conv2d and linear layers

+The status at the end...
-- [x] Basic BMM kernel
+- [x] Write basic BMM kernel that worksmm
+- [x] Write a  working conv2d kernel (superceded by stride+padding version)
-- [x] A (probably) working conv2d kernel with stride and padding
+- [x] Write a  working conv2d kernel with stride and padding
-- [x] Script to 'inject' bmm into pretrained net
+- [x] Script to 'inject' `bmm` into pretrained net

-Missing stuff
-- [ ] Script to 'inject' conv2 into pretrained (successfully)
+- [ ] Script to 'inject' `conv2d` into pretrained net
-- [ ] Stability fixes to conv2
+- [ ] Sparse kernels

 # Quick Start